Suzy Bogguss: Indie label recording career

 Following her departure from Capitol, Bogguss signed with Nashville-based fledgling label Platinum Records, headed by former Capitol executive George Collier.
 Within three months, she had released her self-titled ninth studio album, Suzy Bogguss.
-Once again, the album was unsuccessful, with her only single "Goodnight" making an appearance on the country charts.
+Once again, the album was commercially unsuccessful, with her only single "Goodnight" making an appearance on the country charts.

 In 2001, Bogguss founded her own record label, Loyal Dutchess.
 The label's first album, Live at Caffé Milano, documents three separate 1999 performances at the Caffé Milano in Nashville.
 This release is only available for purchase at Bogguss's official website.
 In November 2001, she released the holiday album, Have Yourself a Merry Little Christmas, a compilation of new and previously available material included through a special licensing agreement with Capitol.
 In addition to being available at her website, the album was also offered through Amazon.com, select retailers, and at her live performances.

 In March 2003, Bogguss and Loyal Dutchess Records signed a deal with Compadre Records.
 Her first release on this label was the Western swing album, Swing, that she had been recording with producer Ray Benson, the bandleader of Western swing group Asleep at the Wheel.
 Although the album saw only lukewarm sales (it reached No. 6 on the jazz album charts, but failed to appear on the Billboard 200), it was well received by critics.
 Bogguss' next album, Sweet Danger, was released in 2007.
 The album peaked at No. 4 on the jazz charts.
 In July 2011, Bogguss released her twelfth studio album, American Folk Songbook.
 The album consisted of renditions of several American folk songs, such as "Red River Valley".
 In addition to the CD, Bogguss and husband Doug Crider also produced a companion hard cover song book that included lyrics, sheet music, and a short history of each song.
 A paperback version of the songbook became available in 2015.

-In February 2014 Bogguss released "Lucky" a collection of songs written by Merle Haggard.
+In February 2014 Bogguss released Lucky a collection of songs written by Merle Haggard.
 To partially fund the promotion of the album she created a very successful Kickstarter crowd funding campaign which raised over $75,000 with the participation of nearly 1000 contributors.
 The album was promoted through the Americana format and was well received.